robertialenti/Bike-Share/README.md

 | 2019 | 2019-06-10 17:49 | Métro Vendôme (de Marlowe / de Maisonneuve) | 45.4739 | -73.6047 | 6080 |
 | 2019 | 2019-06-10 17:50 | Métro Vendôme (de Marlowe / de Maisonneuve) | 45.4739 | -73.6047 | 6080 |

-After merging with the crosswalk, these observations are reassigned the same $\text{Station ID}$. $\text{Station Name}$ is replaced with its modal name while the station's $\text{Latitude}$ and $\text{Longitude}$ are replaced with their year-specific mode.
-This ensures that the data captures changes to the docking station's precise location, which may change somewhat from year to year.
+After merging the ride-level data with the crosswalk, these observations are assigned the same $\text{Station ID}$.
+The station's name is replaced with its mode while the station's latitude and longitude are replaced with their year-specific modes.
+This ensures that I capture changes to the docking station's precise location, which may change somewhat from year to year.

 | Year | Date | Station Name | Latitude | Longitude | Station ID |
 | ---- | ---- | ------------ | -------- | --------- | ---------- |